 - Gather all the ingredients.
-I use a kitchen scale to measure my ingredients (click the "Metric" button above).
 For a smaller pan, see the measurement in the blog post.
 Preheat the oven to 350°F (180ºC) and set the oven rack in the middle position.

-- Crack the eggs in a small bowl (to avoid accidentally adding a broken egg shell into the batter).
-In another medium bowl, whisk together the flour, baking powder, and salt.
+- Crack 3 large eggs (50 g each w/o shell) in a small bowl (to avoid accidentally adding a broken egg shell into the batter).
+In another medium bowl, whisk together 1¼ cups all-purpose flour (plain flour), 1½ tsp baking powder, and 1 tsp Diamond Crystal kosher salt.

-- Slice the plums in half by cutting the fruit around the pit.
+- Slice 6 plums in half by cutting the fruit around the pit.
 Hold the fruit and twist it to open.

 - Remove the pits from the halves.

-- Add the butter to the bowl of an electric mixer fitted with the paddle attachment or beaters.
+- Add 11 Tbsp unsalted butter to the bowl of an electric mixer fitted with the paddle attachment or beaters.
 Grease a 9-inch springform pan (both the sides and bottom) with the residual butter left on the wrapper.

 - You can line the bottom of the cake pan with a parchment paper circle (optional).
 This will make it easier to remove the cake from the pan.

-- Add the sugar to the mixer bowl.
+- Add ¾ cup sugar to the mixer bowl.
 Cream the butter and sugar until pale and fluffy, about 3 minutes.

 - Add the eggs, one at a time, and beat on low speed until well combined.

-- Using the silicone spatula, scrape down the sides of the bowl and add the almond extract.
+- Using the silicone spatula, scrape down the sides of the bowl and add 1½ tsp almond extract.